-Moving is an all-consuming experience.
-Regardless of whether you’re moving residentially or professionally.
+Moving your business is an all-consuming experience.
+Regardless of whether you’re moving personally or professionally.
 For business owners gearing up for the latter.
 A successful move is as much about securing the right location as it is about properly preparing everything for the move.
 As you get ready to move into your new office, consider the following best practices:

 Save space, time, and money by taking these unwanted items and donating or selling them.
 Since these older models are finding a new home, you’ll have a lot more space in the moving van for everything you do need in your new office.
 Additionally, you can arrange for any new equipment and furniture to be delivered to your new location—it’s a win-win.